bacchilu/portchain-coding-challenge/README.md

 ## Introduction

+This is the *Portchain Coding Challenge*!
+I was required to develop a simple project to fetch data from an external API, evaluate some statistics, and render the results.

+### Execution

-This project is a React Single Page Application (SPA) designed as a client-only solution for the Portchain Coding Challenge.
-It provides [a live demo](https://bacchilu.github.io/portchain-coding-challenge/) that you can explore.
+I developed a React Single Page Application (SPA) designed as a client-only solution.
+[A live demo](https://bacchilu.github.io/portchain-coding-challenge/) that you can explore is available.

 ## Getting Started